xiaosu-zhu/McQuic/README.md

 # Try Me!
 It is easy (with a GPU) to try our model.
-We will give a quick guide to compress an image and restore it.
+We would give a quick guide to help you compress an image and restore it.

 ## Requirements
-To run the model, your device should meet following requirements.
+To run the model, your device needs to meet following requirements.

 * Hardware
   * a CUDA-enabled GPU (Driver version `≥ 450.80.02`)